 6. Use reflections and puddles

 Not many people want to travel and have a wet and rainy day, but actually you can get some of the coolest images during these types of conditions.
-Using puddles and reflections in your pictures can aid your composition and create a really interesting shot.
-You can also take pictures with colourful umbrellas which can make a cool image.
+Using puddles and reflections in your pictures is a great way to take better travel photos and can aid your composition and create a really interesting shot.
+So keep an eye out for opportunities as you explore.

 7. Take Pictures at night